 When I pressed ASU for a reason for the epic delay, Katie Paquet, vice president of ASU's Media Relations and Strategic Communications office, agreed to meet me at the Fulton Center last week to talk about it.
 She described an unwritten policy ASU had in which police reports weren't released to the media until the Maricopa County Attorney's Office notifies ASU the case has been fully adjudicated.

-She claimed this was not unusual, despite admitting she was an avid newspaper reader and therefore would know it was not.
+She claimed this was not unusual, despite admitting she was an avid newspaper reader and therefore would know it was.
 Police reports are routinely released to the media by police agencies long before a court case is finished.

 On top of everything, Paquet, the face of media relations at ASU, while conducting public business in a public building, said she didn't want her photo taken.
 Phoenix New Times took one anyway.